Combat the Trends and Get Patients the Care they Need

 In this post, we’ll dig into what’s driving some of these trends, including logistical issues, cost concerns, and everyday life distractions.
 We’ll then consider how healthcare providers can create ways for patients to overcome these complications and get the care they need.

-1. Cost concerns: Jennifer Taber, an assistant professor of psychology at Kent State University and lead author of a 2015 study called “Why Do People Avoid Medical Care?,” cited that cost as the most common reason people avoid the doctor.
-Even when insured, you can still pay massive bills in the form of higher premiums, deductibles and additional expenses.
-Last year, annual family premiums for health insurance through the workplace rose to $18,764, an increase of three percent from 2016, according to the Kaiser Family Foundation.
+1. Cost concerns: As discussed in this New York Times article, Why People Are Still Avoiding the Doctor (It’s Not the Virus), as the pandemic has caused staggering unemployment, medical care has become unaffordable for many.
+Jennifer Taber, an assistant professor of psychology at Kent State University and lead author of a study called “Why Do People Avoid Medical Care?” cited that cost as the most common reason people avoid the doctor.
+Even when insured, you can still pay massive bills in the form of higher premiums, deductibles, and additional expenses.

 What’s one solution?
 Encourage the more affordable routine check-ups that can catch issues on the front end before they become full-blown (and significantly more expensive) emergencies.